 The other reason to choose a custom data set is when you don’t have the capability to join and filter out additional data.
 Remember that the standard datasets will include all of the data you need and oftentimes volumes of data you do not.
 If you have stores in 3,000 zip codes your standard bulk zip data set will bring back more than 30,000.

 I signed up for bulk data, how do I retrieve it?

-After you have signed up for a bulk data feature on your Corporate account, your login will be enabled with the feature.
+After you have signed up for a bulk data subscription on your account, your login will be enabled with the feature.
 Simply login to the standard web interface at:

 Now you can login to your account and you should see the following ‘Bulk’ button at the upper right of the web interface.

 Simply click on the Bulk button and you will see all available bulk data sets on your account as see below:

 By clicking on any of the subscribed datasets we can see all of the available versions that have been run for your dataset.